City-of-Helsinki/helfi-hakuvahti/documentation/rest-api.md

 }
 ```

+- `totp_code` is required and is the second factor for broadcasting: on top of the API key, the admin must hold the broadcast secret (see `BROADCAST_TOTP_SECRET` in [environment-variables.md](environment-variables.md)).
+For local testing, use `NBQWW5LWMFUHI2JNMRSXMLLTMVRXEZLU` with e.g. [this site](https://totp.danhersam.com/).
 - All three languages are required; each subscriber receives their own language version wrapped in the site's email template.
 - `subject` and `body` are plain text.
 Newlines in `body` become line breaks.
 - `sms` SMS texts are sent verbatim and are ignored on sites without `enableSms`.